 If you’re not buying a Dining Pass, you can expect to spend about $10-$15 per person on breakfast, $15-$20 for lunch, and $20-$30 for dinner.
 Kids’ meals will save you some money.
-And of course, some of the premium table service restaurants and character meals will cost more.
-And don’t forget to add beverages and snacks into your budget.
+And of course, some of the premium table service restaurants (check out the best restaurants at Magic Kingdom) and character meals will cost more.
+And don’t forget to add beverages and snacks to your budget.

 To Eat or Not To Eat, What a Question!
 Disney Dining Plans

 While most will think about visiting Disney World for the rides or the characters, the food at Disney World is quite popular as well.
 You’re going to want to enjoy all the dining options during your trip.